By Month:

 April 2009

-For three years, I tossed and turned, agonizing over how to help my mother.
-There was no mistaking the crisis; she was smack in the middle of a train wreck.
-Between her emphysema and her osteoporosis and her dodgy mind, she was in rough shape; the tormenting crisis was that she no longer had the [...]
+For three difficult years, I tossed and turned, agonizing over how to help my mother.
+There was no mistaking the crisis; she was entangled in a train wreck that wouldn’t quit.
+Between her emphysema and her osteoporosis and her dodgy mind, she was in rough shape and no longer had the capacity to look out […]

 My grief for my mother sprawls in many directions.
 My smart, vibrant, warm, plucky mother spent three agonizing years stooped and gasping for breath over the handles of a walker, her body ravaged and withered by emphysema.
 It was terrible.
 I could try for 10 years and not come close to describing how heartbreaking it [...]